February performance: Children's Seasonal Almanac - Experience the "Sasara Dance" that has been passed down since ancient times

 After all, Sasara Dance is said to be the root of Bon Dance, and is a dance that seeks encounters.

-You're sure to make some new discoveries when you come to the theater.
+You're sure to make new discoveries when you come to the theater.

-SASARA is an encounter between people who want to treasure things that have existed for a long time and us who want to treasure new things.
-I hope that the people who watch it will also come to the theater thinking that they will encounter something they have never known before.
-It could be a new sensation or a new way of thinking.
+SASARA is an encounter between people who want to cherish things that have existed for a long time and us who want to cherish new things.
+I hope that those who watch it will also come to the theater expecting to encounter something they have never known before.
+It could be a new sensation or way of thinking.

-I don't know what it is, but I think I'll be a slightly different person when I go back.
+I don't know what it is, but I think I'll be a slightly different person when I get home.

 13:00-17:30